ellisk42/ec/Readme.md

 python3.7 bin/re2.py  --enumerationTimeout 720 --testingTimeout 720  --iterations 10 --biasOptimal --contextual --taskBatchSize 40 --testEvery 3 --no-cuda --recognitionSteps 10000 --recognition_0 --recognition_1 examples language --Helmholtz 0.5  --skip_first_test  --synchronous_grammar  --taskDataset re2_1000 --language_encoder recurrent --languageDataset re2_1000/synthetic --primitives re2_chars_None re2_bootstrap_v1_primitives re2_vowel_consonant_primitives --moses_dir ./moses_compiled --smt_phrase_length 1 --smt_pseudoalignments 0.1  --language_compression --lc_score 0.2 --max_compression 5
 ```
 A file with the commands for every experiment in the main paper can be found in the Results section.

+## Pretrained Models
+Pretrained models for the best models on each domain in the paper trained with and without languagein the table below are available on Zenodo [here](https://zenodo.org/record/3889158#.XuGsop5Kg8M).
+These are checkpoints, and should be resumed using the ```--resume``` command.
+They can also be used to reproduce the experimental results given in the ```docs/neurips_2020_experiments``` file.

 ## Results
 The table below (Table 1 in the main paper) shows % held-out tasks solved on both the graphics program and rege domains, including when testing and trained on synthetic and human language data; the table also shows performance on model ablations and baselines.